 The federal income tax consequences to Class A and Class B stockholders will depend in part on whether the Board chooses to arrange for the sale of the Cashed-Out Stockholders' fractional shares on the open market, or to purchase these fractional shares directly.
-See "Determination of Trading Value" above.
+See "Determination of Cash-out Price" above.
 The tax consequences of these alternatives are discussed below.